 Paremata Boating Club offers coaching for a range of classes and levels of development.
-The Club’s primary focus is on junior development but we hope to incorporate limited adult instruction into our Learn-to-Sail program.
-For more information check out PBC Junior Sailing Programme 2017-18
+The Club’s primary focus is on junior development but we also offer adult instruction in our Learn-to-Sail program.

 The Race Squad comprises junior sailors who are strongly committed to the sport and keen to improve their skills in an accelerated learning program.
 They are expected to compete in most of the local Wellington regattas as well as targeted away regattas that have been identified by the Sailing Academy Manager, with input from the Optimist and Starling Coaches.

 Race Squad members (and their parents) commit to spending additional time on their sailing participating in both sailing and non-sailing activities.
 Non-sailing activities include physical training, technical theory, racing strategy and other off the water sessions.
 Some involve additional cost as do away regattas.
 Fund-raising and grants may help with these costs but sailors should be prepared to cover them personally.